 There will be no charge for the Orientation program as the cost is covered by new student fees.

-This is an exciting time not only for the student, but the family as well.
+This is an exciting time not only for the student but for their family as well.
 Families who actively involve themselves in the orientation process gain a better understanding of college life and what is expected of them and their student.
-This is important because matching the expectations that families, students and colleges/universities have regarding one another is known to be a major factor in success and happiness during the college years.
-Held in conjunction with the student program, our parent/family program is designed to describe the many services, facilities and programs offered at FSU.
+This is important because matching the expectations that families, students, and colleges/universities have regarding one another is known to be a major factor in success and happiness during the college years.
+Held in conjunction with the student program, our parent/family program is designed to describe the many services, facilities and programs offered at Fairmont State.
 It also provides contact time with important offices such as Financial Aid, Student Accounts and Residence Life.
 There is no charge for the program and food will be provided for all.

 The initial advising process is done in group format involving several students.
 We treat this time as a training opportunity for students to learn the process and mechanics of selecting and building a class schedule.
 Before the program ends, parents will have an opportunity to see their student's schedule and ask questions if they wish.

-An email notification will be sent to your FSU email account with information about paying your tuition and fees.
+An email notification will be sent to the student's Fairmont State email account with information about paying your tuition and fees.
 Watch for this important notification early-mid summer.
 If tuition and fees are not paid by the deadline, you will be dropped from your classes.
 Please note that billing communications are sent via email.
 You may designate a parent, guardian or other responsible party to receive these same email notifications during Orientation.

 We will be happy to reschedule you for another Orientation day as long as we have open spots.
 Our program is designed to accommodate many students and their guests per day.
 If you have already submitted an RSVP and wish to change your date, please simply visit the RSVP website you used originally and submit a new RSVP.
 Once your new RSVP has been received, we will discard your previous submission.
 You may also call us using the contact info below.